 20 December 2011 to 15 January 2012

-It’s been about 15 years since my previous visit to Burma (*) and if you are an avid reader of my blogs you will know that at some point in its life I will be telling you all about how the place has changed blah, blah, blah so it’s probably best to get it over with sooner than later.
+It’s been about fifteen years since my previous visit to Burma (*) and if you are an avid reader of my blogs you will know that at some point down the road I will be telling you all about how the place has changed, blah, blah, blah, so it’s probably best to get it over with sooner than later.

 So where to begin?
 The changes that I have observed are more subtle than those observed in neighbouring countries such as China (OK, bad example), Vietnam and the like and it’s probably easier to start with observations on what hasn’t changed rather than what has.

-The Burmese people are still the friendliest and most charming people in Asia and to date they don’t seem to have been changed by the negative effects that so often comes with tourism in this part of the world (or any other part for that matter).
+The Burmese people are still the friendliest and most charming people in Asia and to date, they don’t seem to have been changed by the negative effects that so often come with tourism in this part of the world (or any other part for that matter).
 Fingers crossed, it will remain that way.

-There is still two sets of prices in Burma.
+There are still two sets of prices in Burma.
 One for the Burmese and one for the ‘you are from another country and therefore filthy rich’ rest of us.
-This means that transport and food is normally double what the locals pay and accommodation normally sets you back triple the usual amount.
-This does make Burma a relatively expensive country and for once it is not just the Generals who are to blame.
+This means that transport and food for tourists are normally double what the locals pay and accommodation can set you back triple the usual amount.
+This does make Burma a relatively expensive country and, for once, it is not just the Generals who are to blame.
 Many locals see us as ‘cash cows’ and fair game for ‘official’ overcharging.
-It’s not like your usual ‘trying it on’ overcharging that happens in the rest of Asia, this is accepted as the norm, not just by the Burmese but many tourist as well and there is very little one can do about it.
+It’s not like your usual ‘trying it on’ overcharging that happens in the rest of Asia.
+This is accepted as the norm, not just by the Burmese but by many tourists as well and there is very little one can do about it.
 Every now and then you may get something at the real price but this is an exception and something to brag about to fellow travellers.

 So, what’s changed?

 In recent times there were always two things that the British bequeathed to a conquered nation and Burma is no exception.
-The first was admin and in particular form filling – ‘everything in triplicate please, and all we will do with it is file it in a draw’.
+The first was admin and in particular form filling – ‘Everything in triplicate please, and all we will do with it is file it in a drawer’.